 That’s a tough one.
 Without tech there is no product, so you have nothing to sell but without sales you ultimately have no tech.

-It’s a balance that you have to find.
-During the initial years at Kushim we were trying, learning, failing and repeating.
+Therefore, it’s a balance that you have to find.
+During the initial years at Edda we were trying, learning, failing and repeating.
 Our main focus was almost exclusively on the product.
-Today things are much different, we are now a profitable company and we’re in the development stage.
+However, things are much different today, we are now a profitable company and we’re in the development stage.

 The team is growing and we have new challenges as well as new topics such as tracking performance of our marketing efforts, integration with third parties, enterprise deals and so on.